svx/k8-traefik/docs/tutorial.md

 is a software that runs in the same way as any other application on a cluster.

-To start Traefik on the Kubernetes cluster, a [`Deployment`](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/deployment-v1/) resource must exist to describe how to configure and scale containers horizontally to support larger workloads.
+To start Traefik on the Kubernetes cluster, a [*Deployment*](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/deployment-v1/) resource must exist to describe how to configure and scale containers horizontally to support larger workloads.

-Create a file called `02-traefik.yml` and paste the following `Deployment` content:
+Create a file called `02-traefik.yml` and paste the following content:

 ```yaml tab="02-traefik.yml"
 kind: Deployment